phoboxhq/home2/_pages/getting-started.md

 ## Startup
  * Start the application
-   * the install creates a starter in the startmenu
+   * the installer creates a starter in the startmenu
    * plain jar: `java -jar phobox.jar`
 ```
 usage: phobox